eemmikail/hotspot-manufacturers/Aketroniks.md

 We are a member of the ATİKER group of companies, which has a strong position in our country, so we do not think that there will be any financial problems. \
 https://www.atikerholding.com.tr/

-## Risks & Challenges (required)
+## Risks & Challenges
-Please tell us about some of the challenges that would prevent these products from becoming a reality and how you might address them.
+Chip crisis is most powerful risk and challenge for us but we are going to solve this problem with alternative suppliers and producers.

-## Other information (required) if you do not provide contact information we cannot review your proposal.
+## Other information
 * Contact info -  info@aketroniks.com.tr
 * Twitter profile - https://twitter.com/aketroniks
 * Facebook profile - https://www.facebook.com/aketroniks/